Greetings, Dear Student!

 12-Lead EKG Confidence: A Step-By-Step Guide

-The first resource, 12-Lead EKG Confidence: A Step-By-Step Guide, 3rd ed., 2015, is an eBook available in our library with a workbook design that lends itself to active learning, as students work through interpretation of EKGs ranging from normal EKGs, simple EKGs of common problems, to more complex EKGs showing challenging arrhythmias or multiple abnormalities.
+This resource has a workbook design that lends itself to active learning, as students work through interpretation of EKGs ranging from normal EKGs, simple EKGs of common problems, to more complex EKGs showing challenging arrhythmias or multiple abnormalities.
 For most students, this resource should be perfectly level-set to work through during the first week of the course in a systematic manner.

 - Work through the worksheets at the end of each chapter in the order presented in the Sample 2-week rotation schedule shown below.
 Click the provided answers to see how your answers compare.